 Best Front alternative for teams offering email and phone support.

 For teams looking for help desk functionality, Freshdesk is worth looking into.
-Freshdesk helps you manage email and social (Facebook and Twitter) customer communication all in a single inbox.
+Freshdesk helps you manage email and social (Facebook and Twitter) communications all in a single inbox.

-Freshdesk also offers a few more features like advanced reporting and the ability to send customer satisfaction surveys (CSAT) when a ticket is closed, but these two features are only offered on their higher-tiered plans.
+Freshdesk also offers a few more features like advanced reporting and the ability to send satisfaction surveys when an issue is closed, but these two features are only offered on their higher-tiered plans.

 Price: Free plan available.
 Paid plans starting at $15/agent per month.

 Zendesk is one of the most recognizable names in customer support software.
 Though most think of them for larger teams due to the cost and complexity of onboarding the tool, they do offer non-enterprise level plans.